Z3BRO/Flipper-Zero-RGB/README.md

 Here is a Tutorial made by t.me/hitriy https://telegra.ph/Flipper-Zero-RGB-backlight-guide-12-26

-Another Tutorial on how to remove the led backlight board (also made by t.me/hitriy) https://telegra.ph/Izmenenie-cveta-podsvetki-Flipper-Zero-11-14 you will need to translate it unless you speak russian
+Another Tutorial on how to remove the led backlight board (also made by t.me/hitriy) https://telegra.ph/Izmenenie-cveta-podsvetki-Flipper-Zero-11-14 you will need to translate it unless you speak Russian

 ## PCB Assembly

-Here is a video i made on assembling the pcb https://youtu.be/N64fDjziTaE
+Here is a video I made on assembling the PCB https://youtu.be/N64fDjziTaE

 <h1 align="center"> Firmware Stuff </h1>